Naples, Florida by the Numbers

 JustFOIA Users Across 54 Departments

-City Clerk Pat Rambosk said, “We needed a program that would act as a tracking system, allow online submissions and meet the needs of the entire City, not just the Clerk’s office.”
+“We needed a program that would act as a tracking system, allow online submissions and meet the needs of the entire City, not just the Clerk’s office,” Pat said.

 Shortly after the search began for the perfect solution, MCCi launched JustFOIA, developed by and for government agencies.
 JustFOIA included all key features they needed, as well as a few they did not think of, and best of all, it is a cloud-based solution, saving on their already limited resources.

-She drove Tallahassee to meet with Donny and the JustFOIA team, a decision she calls “one of my finest moments.”
+She drove Tallahassee to meet with MCCi CEO Donny Barstow and the JustFOIA team personally, a decision she calls “one of my finest moments.”